snowplow-devops/terraform-google-bigquery-loader-pubsub-ce/README.md

 # terraform-google-bigquery-loader-pubsub-ce

-A Terraform module which deploys the requisite micro-services for loading BigQuery on Google running on top of Compute Engine.
+A Terraform module which deploys the BigQuery Loader application on Google running on top of Compute Engine.
 If you want to use a custom image for this deployment you will need to ensure it is based on top of Ubuntu 20.04.

 ## Source acknowledgement